1-10/zigsim/src/features/image-detection.md

 This command can detect multiple features.
 The data for each feature is accessible with the index.
 In this document we call this index `FEATURE_ID`.

+Image Detection command is only available in ZIG SIM Pro.
+Also, you cannot use NDI, ARKit and Image Detection simultaneously.

 ## Outputs